HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/index.md

 If you are not familiar with GraphQL, start by reading the [GraphQL](./0-graphql/) page.

-It is also recommended to try the [GraphiQL](./1-graphiql/) for building queries and reading the schema documentation.
+It is also recommended to try building queries and exploring the schema in [GraphiQL](./1-graphiql/).

 [Real-time arrival prediction](./2-realtime-arrival-prediction/) page has information about the real-time data available in the API.